JuliaLang/PrecompileTools.jl/docs/src/index.md

 Julia sometimes "invalidates" previously compiled code (see [Why does Julia invalidate code?](@ref)).
 PrecompileTools provides a mechanism to recompile the invalidated code so that you get the full benefits of precompilation.
-This capability is generally intended to be used in "Startup" packages as described above, although there may be cases where it could be used by package authors as well.
+This capability can be used in "Startup" packages (like the one described above), as well as by package developers.

 The basic usage is simple: wrap expressions that might invalidate with `@recompile_invalidations`.
 Invalidation can be triggered by defining new methods of external functions, including during